ramonqu7/wireless-data-transmission/wiki/end-effector-computing.md

 # Running

--   Please refer to the ADA-Joule™ demo described in this [document](Intel-Joule-ADA-Perception-Demo.md).
+-   Please refer to the ADA-Joule demo described in this [document](Intel-Joule-ADA-Perception-Demo.md).

 <a id="orgdrr23431"></a>